Fun Things to do in Lightning Ridge

 Dog House at the Bottle House

-Free to poke about outside and plenty to see indoors if they are open, sadly the pandemic restrictions mean we missed out.
+Free to poke about outside and there looks to be plenty to see indoors if they are open, sadly it was closed when we visited and looking at the reviews the opening hours are a bit hit and miss.

 Cost: $10